 In the mid-1960s, in anticipation of construction of the 238 Bypass Corridor project, the California Department of Transportation (Caltrans) purchased over 400 parcels of land in a narrow band running generally east of and parallel to Foothill and Mission Boulevards, from the State Route 238/I-580 interchange in Castro Valley to Industrial Parkway in the City of Hayward.
 While most of the planned route for the bypass was located in the City of Hayward, the northernmost portion was within the County's jurisdiction.
 In the Unincorporated Area, the parcels purchased by Caltrans included a mix of developed and vacant land, primarily zoned for residential uses of varying densities, traversing a portion of an established residential neighborhood.
 At the time Caltrans purchased the properties, the households occupying the existing residential units were mainly low-income and included both renters and owner-occupants.
-Caltrans continued to rent the units during the planning phases of the by-pass project, but the tenants occupying the housing faced eviction when construction of the by-pass would begin.
+Caltrans continued to rent the units during the planning phases of the by-pass would begin.